-A Legacy of Love and Sacrifice: The Original-stage play
+A Legacy of Love and Sacrifice

 For Sarah Christian-Love, being a teacher is more than a professional career choice.
 It is an act of obedience.
 It is an answer to a call upon her life to teach her students about racial unity; therefore, she considers it a great privilege and a blessing to direct a school wide stage play written to honor black and white abolitionists and civil rights activists during Black History Month.
 Unfortunately, her colleagues’ opinions about Black History Education leave her heartbroken and she wonders if she will ever be able to make a difference.

 My name is Nicole C. Schroeder, but the name I am called the most is mom.
 My husband and I have three daughters, and we feel honored to be their parents.
 Currently, I am an educator in the public school system.
 Teaching is one of my greatest joys.

 I published a book entitled, In the Midst of a Storm in March of 2009; however, that was during a time in my life when I did not realize that I should consult the One who gave me the gift in the first place.
 (I mixed what I wanted with what He wanted for me, and it ultimately did not work out very well).
 Imagine that, right?